 Take on Memes

 A meme is a unit of cultural transmission.
-It takes its name from the French word “meme” which means “same”, but also contains echoes of mimetic and memory.
+It takes its name from the French word “meme,” which means “same”, but also contains echoes of mimetic and memory.
 Whereas genes are passed on biologically, memes are units of information passed on by imitation and reproduction.
-Willingly or unwillingly we absorb memes from the time we are born.
+Willingly or unwillingly, we absorb memes from the time we are born.
 Taking on these units of information is as important to our survival as a healthy set of genes might be.

-Even at our birth, people who have specific mimetic loading for birth practice assist us into this world.
-Even the latest technological tools for microsurgery, the fact that the doctor might wear glasses to help him see, is in itself a product of memes.
-When someone discovered that a piece of curved glass could magnify things, he transmitted this information to someone else.
-This information about glass is only one of the millions of memes that assist us in our survival.
-With poor eyesight the doctor might not have been able to attend medical school & go on to save lives.
-Simple eyeglasses help us to take on the units of cultural information that help us to get what we need to survive.
-We learn to speak.
-We learn to ask.
+From the start, people who have specific skills for childbirth, have had this knowledge passed along to them.
+They weren't born with the information but have learned it from other mothers, midwives, or doctors.
+Beyond the latest technological tools for microsurgery, the fact that the doctor might wear glasses to help him see is itself a product of memes.
+When someone discovered that a piece of curved rock crystal could magnify things, he transmitted this information to someone else.
+This information about glass is only one of the millions of memes that assist us in our daily lives.
+With poor eyesight, the doctor might not have been able to attend medical school and go on to save lives.
+Simple eyeglasses help us see the information that helps us learn what cannot be passed on by those closest to us.
+We speak, we write, we read, we learn, and we ask.
+Languages are produced by memes.
+From our family units, to our communities, our religions, our inner selves and our worldview, all of these belief systems are learned by imitation.

 No comments: